sp-droid/showtime/content/blog/uni-projects.md

 ## Space Systems Engineering and Operations [SSEO]

 Preliminary design of the **New Horizons** mission to Pluto and the **Juno** mission to Jupiter through reverse engineering.
-The different major subsystems were designed with the depth one would expect from a systems engineering at a Pre-A stage.
+The different major subsystems were designed with the depth one would expect from a systems engineering standpoint at a Pre-A stage.